LOADING ...

 Bắt đầu làm bài nào

-And that being said my nigga, let me ask this question
+And with that said my nigga, let me ask this question

 When shit hit the fan, is you a fan?